awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 Before closing your AWS account, you must pay all of the invoices for your account\.
 If your account is the master account of an AWS organization, you must also close or unlink all member accounts\.

 In addition, you should retrieve all of your content from the account, including any applications and data that you will need later\.
 For instructions on how to retrieve content from a particular AWS service, see the [ documentation for that service](https://docs.aws.amazon.com/)\.
-You should then delete any content and terminate all AWS services in your account\.
+Delete any content and terminate all AWS services in your account\.

+**Important**
+You will continue to generate costs if you don't terminate your resources\.

 ## Closing Your AWS Account<a name="closing-the-account"></a><a name="closing-the-account-proc"></a>